-Serial input enables setting a port output by entering a command.
-Since port output commands and internal commands are shared, if a command for port output is entered, address data should be entered after a command for voice is entered.
-Otherwise, the input is recognized as a silence insertion code by the IC.

-The umber of command inputs are not limited until address input.
-However, an efective command is the one finally entered (common for channel 1 and channel 2).
+commands are shared, if a command for port output is entered, address data should be entered after a The number of command inputs are not limited until address input.
+However, an efective command is the Serial input enables setting a port output by entering a command.
+Since port output commands and internal command for voice is entered.
+Otherwise, the input is recognized as a silence insertion code by the IC. one finally entered (common for channel 1 and channel 2).